martin-ng/byte-check/README.md

 ## Currently implementing

-1. Implementing Django, GraphQL, and Postgres to created a user database with the user's saved comparisons.
+1. Implementing Node, Express, MongoDB to created a user database with the user's saved comparisons.

 2. Improve the frontend user interface.

+3. Implement Redis to handle user's JWT to save session.